How to Recycle

 The UK households simply create too much waste to be separated, sorted and recycled by the waste collection and disposal centres.
 For that reason each person should do their part of the job if we want to prevent the entire country from turning into one big landfill.
 But first and foremost, every household should learn to minimize waste.

-Just as important is to buy smart, especially when purchasing products you intend to use for a longer period such as electronics, electric appliances, recycled dining furniture or mattress recycling etc. because it is often better to spend more to save more.
+Just as important is to buy smart, especially when purchasing products you intend to use for a longer period such as electronics and electric appliances because it is often better to spend more to save more.
 Quality products do not only work better but they typically also last longer.
 However, quality products do not only help save money in the long run but also help reduce the amount of waste because cheaply made products end up in trash bins a lot earlier.

 It is impossible not to create any waste but all the things that are not needed any more do not necessarily have to end up in the waste bin.
 Things that are still useful such as old toys, clothing, shoes, etc. can be sold or donated as well as reused in million ways.
-In fact you can recycle everything possible.
 But when you do throw things away, it is crucial to make sure that they all do not end up in the ordinary waste bin.

 Before starting to sort and separate waste according to different materials, check with your local authorities if there are any special requirements, and which waste materials are collected and which need to be brought to the local waste collection or disposal centres.
 Separating and sorting rubbish into separate bins may be a bit confusing at first and it may take some time to figure out where a particular item should be disposed.
 However, when you do figure out where a certain waste material belongs, recycling will become your second skin and your ordinary bin will be almost empty because the majority of household waste materials are recyclable or reusable.